• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-Very Veggie Egg Salad Omelet
+Very Veggie Egg Salad Scramble Recipe

-February 20, 2013 by Rebecca Forstadt-Olkowski 2 Comments
+by Rebecca Forstadt-Olkowski 2 Comments

-I wanted to share what I often make for breakfast Sometimes I can be wacky when it comes to food.
+I wanted to share what I often make for breakfast I can be wacky when it comes to food.
 When you think of egg salad you might be envisioning a creamy bowl of eggs mixed with mayonnaise and mustard.
 As tasty as it is, it’s full of calories.

 Vegetable Egg Omelette

-Very Veggie Egg Salad Omelet
+Very Veggie Egg Salad Scramble

 Rebecca Forstadt Olkowski